 Middle School Medicine Safety Resource:

-The MPC is promoting the OTC Medicine Safety program developed by Scholastic Books and McNeil Consumer Healthcare in partnership with the American Association of Poison Control Centers.
-The medicine safety curriculum was developed for sixth graders in response to national research that showed that the vast majority of children begin to self-medicate at this age.
+The MPC is promoting the OTC Medicine Safety program developed by Scholastic Books and Johnson & Johnson Comsumer Inc. in partnership with the American Association of Poison Control Centers.
+The medicine safety curriculum was developed for fifth through eighth graders in response to national research that showed that the vast majority of children begin to self-medicate at this age.
 Education regarding medicine safety could prevent incidents of poisoning in this age group.

 - Always ask an adult before taking an over-the-counter (OTC) medicine